smgroves/smgroves.github.io-legacy/_posts/projects/2021-02-23-booleabayes3.md

 breadcrumb: true

 subheadline:  "Contributions to Science"
-title:  "BooleaBayes Part 3: Using data to build a gene regulatory network for Small Cell Lung Cancer"
+title:  "BooleaBayes Part 3: Using data to build a network for Small Cell Lung Cancer"
 teaser: "We begin to look at how BooleaBayes, the computational tool developed in the Quaranta lab by David Wooten, PhD and me, can be applied to Small Cell Lung Cancer Data."
 categories:
     - projects